 In Brazil, you can easily pay for products and services with your credit card.
-Mastercard and Visa are more widely accepted, although in large cities you’ll find merchants will also take American Express and Discover cards.
+Mastercard and Visa are more widely accepted, although in large cities you’ll find merchants who take American Express and Discover cards.

-It’s also good to have some cash on you in case you’re at a restaurant or store where cards aren’t accepted or if you think using your card is risky.
+Nevertheless, you should always carry some cash in case you’re at a restaurant or store where cards aren’t accepted or if you think using your card is risky.

 Compare cards for use in Brazil

 When traveling abroad, it’s smart to have a credit card with you — if for nothing else than in case of emergency situations.
 If you travel often, having a card with premium travel benefits and no foreign transaction fees is almost certainly a must-have.
 The occasional traveler may opt for a simpler no-annual-fee card without foreign transaction fees.

 When you decide to travel to another country, it’s a good idea to look into what fees you’ll be charged when using your credit card.
 For transactions made in Brazil, you could pay:

 Foreign transaction fees.
 Some credit cards slap you with a 3% fee for foreign transactions.
 This is relatively high, especially if you travel often.
 For every $1,000 spent in Brazil, you could pay up to $30 in fees.
 To avoid this, get a credit card with no foreign transaction fees.

 Currency conversion fees.
 When you use your card in Brazil and the merchant asks if you’d like to pay in US dollars instead of Brazilian real, you’ll make a dynamic currency conversion (DCC).
 Typically, the fees for these conversions are higher than if you paid in the local currency.

 Yes.
 Get a card without foreign transaction fees and decline DCC if offered.

 Which credit card issuers are accepted in Brazil?